-Instead, I was in office till midnight every single day and missed my last wardrobe fitting because I was shooting — most ironically — a bridal beauty spread.
+Instead, I was in the office till midnight every single day.
+I missed my last wardrobe fitting because I was shooting — most ironically — a bridal beauty spread (not kidding).
 A couple of haphazard facials, a haircut on the run… that’s all I could squeeze in.
 And trust me, it wasn’t fun.

-So, this series of posts is for all the brides-in-waiting who have been writing in to ask me how to tackle their wedding beauty jitters: When should you have that pre-wedding facial?
+So, this post is for all the brides-in-waiting who have asked me how to tackle their wedding beauty jitters: When should you have that pre-wedding facial?
 How do you get that bridal glow if you’ve been more than a little edgy lately?
 How to look good in the wedding photographs?

 Oh!
 And do feel free to read and implement even if you are not a bride — after all, you don’t need to get married to glow!